Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-Figure~\ref{fig:temporal-stability}b provides additional results by tracking how the membership -- that is, the set of users that belong to a community at a given time -- and not just the size, of each CC changes through time.
-As expected, CCs that experienced major size variations (e.g., \texttt{LAB2}, \texttt{CON}) present the largest differences in membership.
+Figures~\mbox{\ref{fig:temporal-stability}}b and~\mbox{\ref{fig:temporal-stability-us}}b provide additional results by tracking how the membership -- that is, the set of users that belong to a community at a given time -- and not just the size, of each CC changes through time.
+As expected, CCs that experienced major size variations (e.g., \texttt{LAB2}, \texttt{CON}, \texttt{EFC}, \texttt{ACH}) present the largest differences in membership.
 Interestingly however, also CCs that exhibited moderate size variations (\texttt{LAB1}), or that appeared as overall stable when only considering their size (\texttt{TVT} and \texttt{ASE}), nonetheless feature marked membership differences in time.
 This result tells us that a stationary size does not necessarily imply stability in terms of members of the community.
 In fact, some CCs maintained a relatively stable number of members not because of lack of user shifts between CCs, but as a result of a balanced inflow and outflow of members.
-Figures~\ref{fig:temporal-stability}c and~\ref{fig:temporal-stability}d provide detailed results on this aspect.
+Figures~\mbox{\ref{fig:temporal-stability}}c and~\mbox{\ref{fig:temporal-stability}}d provide detailed results on this aspect for UK 2019, while Figures~\mbox{\ref{fig:temporal-stability-us}}c and~\mbox{\ref{fig:temporal-stability-us}}d do for USA 2020.
 As shown, some CCs (\texttt{B60}) had a limited influx and outflux for all the time, which is reflected in Figure~\ref{fig:temporal-stability}b by a relatively stable membership.
 On the flip side, other CCs (\texttt{RCH}, \texttt{CON}) were much more unstable, with a massive influx and outflux of users that translates into unstable membership.
-Interestingly, there also exist less straightforward situations, such as that of \texttt{TVT} that featured strong influx and outflux but a relatively stable size and membership.
-This result implies that many users joined and left \texttt{TVT} every time window, but that those who left were likely to come back at a later time and vice versa.
-In other words, \texttt{TVT} was characterized by a restricted set of users who repeatedly joined and left the community.
+Interestingly, there also exist less straightforward situations, such as those of \texttt{TVT} and \texttt{CRE} that featured strong influx and outflux, but a relatively stable size and membership.
+This result implies that many users joined and left \texttt{TVT} and \texttt{CRE} every time window, but that those who left were likely to come back at a later time and vice versa.
+In other words, both \texttt{TVT} and \texttt{CRE} were characterized by a restricted set of users who repeatedly joined and left the communities.
 Overall, our results provide evidence of temporal instability and highlight marked differences in the temporal dynamics of some CCs.